CosmoAI-AES/CosmoAI-AES.github.io/docs/test/Regression.md

         + new-raytrace
         + sampled-roulette
         + sampled-raytrace
+    + Tests for cluster lenses, using the same dataset
+        + cluster-roulette
+        + cluster-raytrace
+        + cluster-sampled-roulette
+        + cluster-sampled-raytrace
 + Testing the calculation of roulette amplitudes by `amplitudes.py`
     + amplitudes
     + Note that SIE has not yet been incorporated